-Even if we established our tasks and top priorities, a lots of emails came up with problems that needed to be solved, immediately.
-I was constantly being pulled in too many directions, so how can I stay creative when multi-tasking?
+Even if we established our tasks and top priorities, a lot of emails came up with problems that needed to be solved, immediately.
+I was constantly being pulled in too many directions, so how can I stay creative when multitasking?
 I have to eliminate distractions and do nothing more but work.

 A cup of coffee and a chillout set of good tracks was enough for me to calm down and complete my tasks, but that was only the beginning.

 After a few hours, a teammate arrived at my desk and said that I have to leave everything else to create some ui elements for another project.
 I didn’t know what to work on first, but the next minute I was deeply covered in anxiety and stress.
 I certainly remember how I began to open random tabs, check my e-mail every two minutes, over and over again.